airalab/robonomics-wiki/docs/freertos-mqtt.md

 ![Receiving](./images/freertos-mqtt/recv.svg)

-Now data available in Robonomics Network and we can read it with `robonomics io` again.
+Now data available in Robonomics Network and we can be read it with `robonomics io` again.

 Firmware
 --------